A Carbon Tax vs. Basic Research

 But maybe we should really rethink nuclear energy.
 According to the Google Tech Talk embedded below, our current nuclear technology is much like this awful QWERTY keyboard on which I type: a fundamentally bad technology locked in by inertia.
 If we switch over to liquid fluoride thorium reactors, we might have nuclear energy that is safer, plentiful, has less waste and requires no conventional peak load supplemental generators.
 Grab some popcorn, settle back and watch this video.
 It’s long but well worth it.

 If I were energy czar, I’d hurl a few billion in this direction.
-Given the safety concerns, it’s good to have government involved nuclear technology from the start.
+Given the safety concerns, it’s good to have government involved in a new nuclear technology from the start.
 If money were tight, I’d turn off all fusion research and whatever remains of George W. Bush’s idiotic hydrogen economy initiative to make room in the budget.
 It might make sense to divert some military money for this research.
 The Air Force once looked into the idea for aircraft.
 It might be useful for our nuclear ships.

 So, do we Ditch the Carbon Tax?